Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models: Supplementary Information

 \subsection{Collectiveness}

 We have shown that the tunability of interlayer distance, $a_Z$, plays an important role in achieving maximal squeezing.
 This is due to the direct influence $a_Z$ has on the inhomogeneity of the interlayer interactions.
 A larger layer separation gives rise to a more homogeneous interlayer interaction, reducing interaction terms that would create excitations outside the collective manifold of maximal layer spin length.

 Thus, at larger layer separations we expect the layer spin length, $\vec{S}_{\eta}$, to be protected, enabling maximal achievable squeezing.
 In Fig. \ref{SI_fig:fig2} we verify this by showing the transition to collective behavior with increasing $a_Z$ for finite range ($\alpha = 1, 2, 3$) interactions.
 As expected, for short-range interaction ($\alpha=3$), with a high degree of spatial inhomogeneity of the interactions, the initially prepared state quickly loses its collective behavior and the layer spin dephases for small layer distances $a_Z$.
 In contrast, as the layer distance increases, the system stays fully collective with the layer spin retaining maximal spin length $N^2/4$ in each layer.
 For longer-ranged interactions ($\alpha=1$), this transition occurs at smaller layer distances, and the dynamics remains collective even at a small layer separation of $a_Z=2$.

 This transition is reflected in the dynamics of the squeezed variances and their saturation towards the infinite range case, which is always fully collective, seen in Fig. \ref{fig:fig3}.
 We note that while it might appear that the staggered z-field model has a slight advantage here, in that it shows a larger spin length after dephasing, this can be mainly explained by the fact that the detuning effectively restricts the accessible Hilbert space by limiting the number of excitations.
-This does not translate in an advantage for the achievable squeezing, which occurs only in the fully collective regime here.\\
+This does not translate in an advantage for the achievable squeezing, which occurs only in the fully collective regime here.

+In addition to the effects on the variance, we also observe this transition in the dynamics of the created spin excitations, $n_{ex} =S_A^z - S_B^z+N$, which were seen to not follow the TMS prediction for finite range interactions at small layer spacings in Fig.~\ref{fig:fig2}(a).
+We confirm that the pair creation dynamics indeed converges towards the TMS prediction in Fig.~\ref{SI_fig:Npair_collectiveness} with increasing layer distance/collectiveness.
+Deviations appear when the number of excitations becomnes comparable to the total particle number, i.e. for $N_{\mathrm{ex}} \sim 0.1 N$